datacompass/datacompass.github.io/_posts/2017-8-5-graphs-and-trees.md

 title: Graphs and Trees
 ---

-Many methods of data analysis "branch out" (choose one possibility over another) and link pairs of objects based on similarity in some features (e.g., pairs of cities with a direct f, since the nodes E and F are not linkedlight connection).
+Many methods of data analysis "branch out" (choose one possibility over another) and link pairs of objects based on similarity in some features (e.g., pairs of cities with a direct connection).
 The concept of a **graph** was invented to keep track of these processes and information structures.
 This concept is convenient for both analysis and programming.

 ##  Graphs